pace-rs/docs/src/command_line_interface/command_reference.md

   -c, --category <Category>            Filter by category name, wildcard supported
       --case-sensitive                 Case sensitive category filter -o, --output-format <Output Format>  Specify output format (e.g., text, markdown, pdf) [possible values: console, json, html, csv, markdown, plain-text]
-  -e, --export-file <Export File>      Export the review report to a specified file -h, --help                           Print help
+  -e, --export-file <Export File>      Export the reflection report to a specified file -h, --help                           Print help
   -V, --version                        Print version

 Flags for specifying time periods:
-      --today          Show the review for the current day --yesterday      Show the review for the previous day --current-week   Show the review for the current week --last-week      Show the review for the previous week --current-month  Show the review for the current month --last-month     Show the review for the previous month
+      --today          Show the reflection for the current day --yesterday      Show the reflection for the previous day --current-week   Show the reflection for the current week --last-week      Show the reflection for the previous week --current-month  Show the reflection for the current month --last-month     Show the reflection for the previous month

 Date flags for specifying custom date ranges or specific dates:
-      --date <Specific Date>  Show the review for a specific date, mutually exclusive with `from` and `to`.
+      --date <Specific Date>  Show the reflection for a specific date, mutually exclusive with `from` and `to`.
 Format: YYYY-MM-DD
-      --from <Start Date>     Start date for the review period.
-Format: YYYY-MM-DD --to <End Date>         End date for the review period.
+      --from <Start Date>     Start date for the reflection period.
+Format: YYYY-MM-DD --to <End Date>         End date for the reflection period.
 Format: YYYY-MM-DD

 Expensive flags for detailed insights:
-      --detailed         Include detailed time logs in the review --comparative      Enable comparative insights against a previous period --recommendations  Enable personalized recommendations based on review data
+      --detailed         Include detailed time logs in the reflection --comparative      Enable comparative insights against a previous period --recommendations  Enable personalized recommendations based on reflection data
 ```

 ### Only available on `docs`